Well-being for your study away experience

-Your health and safety while studying abroad are our highest concerns, and it’s our goal for your to have a safe and rewarding experience.
+Your health and safety are our highest concerns, and it’s our goal for your to have a safe and rewarding experience.
 Before departure, we help prepare you by addressing health awareness, cultural differences and adaptation, and academic and social support services.

 In addition to domestic coverage, all students must be enrolled in international health insurance while abroad.
-Clark Study Abroad partners with GeoBlue Travel Insurance or any student not already covered by a program plan.
-Unless attending a program with CIEE, CET, CAPA, Augsburg, Euroscholars, or in the United States, students will automatically be enrolled in HTH insurance and will be billed to their student accounts (approx $50/month abroad).
+Clark Study Abroad partners with GeoBlue Travel Insurance for any student not already covered by a program plan.

 You should also familiarize yourself with the Clark University Risk Management resources, including the Clark University International Travel Policy, emergency procedures and health insurance policies.

 It is important to be aware that academic accommodations that you currently receive or have received in the past may not be widely available at your program location.
 If you have a disability that impacts your educational learning, we encourage you to register with Support Accessibility Services (SAS) if you have not already.
 By working with SAS, students can receive documentation to give to their abroad program to support the request for accommodations.
 Students should also be in touch directly with the program for information on accommodations on site.

 - If you require accommodations, you should be in touch with your program as soon as possible (even if you have not been accepted yet).

 - You will need to obtain a letter from your physician and Clark’s Director of Accessibility Services outlining your accommodation needs and bring them with you overseas.

 - Certain prescription medications may be illegal or unavailable in your host country.
 It is your responsibility to discuss this with your physician and your program health insurer early on, and to find out whether these medications can legally be brought into the country or can be prescribed locally.